Dismiss Modal

 Is Your Heart Rate Normal?

 Everyone’s natural heart rate is slightly different.
 Your resting heart rate — the number of times your heart beats per minute when you are sitting still — can depend on your age, your overall health, whether you’re an athlete and other factors.
 In general, adults have a resting heart rate of 60 to 100 beats per minute.
 That goes for men and women.
 Some extremely active people may have slightly lower rates, even as low as 40 beats per minute.
-A healthy resting heart rate means your heart is working efficiently.
+A healthy resting heart rate means your heart is working efficiently and there may be less obstruction for your heart to overcome.

-• Find your pulse on your wrist, just below your thumb, with your first two fingers.
+• Find your pulse on your wrist, just below your thumb (just below the thenar eminence, for our anatomy gurus out there), with your first two fingers.

 • Press lightly and count the number of times your heart beats in 30 seconds.